2018 Audi Q7 vs. 2017 Volvo XC90: Compare Cars

 The Q7 is a tall wagon that's creased and folded, with Audi's prominent grille stretching across its face.
 At the rear, a wide tailgate hints at a larger opening to the cargo area than there is, a look that's become a signature for Audi's latest crossovers.
 Inside, it's business as usual, with controls grouped conveniently and a wide range of interior colors on offer.
 Everywhere you look, the Q7 is beautifully finished with a choice of glossy or matte wood finishes and a sense Teutonic seriousness throughout.

 By contrast, the XC90's tall greenhouse and upright front end give it a modern take on the traditional Volvo boxiness.
-Its fenders flare outward to give it a broad-shouldered look and a pair of tall tail lamps at the rear are a Volvo trademark that dates back decades.
+Its fenders flare outward to give it a broad-shouldered look and a pair of tall taillights at the rear are a Volvo trademark that dates back decades.
 The XC90 isn't offered in the wide range of interior colors you'll find in the Q7, but the light grey, buttery tan, and black offerings are full of character.
 Unlike the Q7 with its infotainment screen that deploys and retracts when the crossover is started up, the XC90's display is integrated into the dashboard and oriented vertically like a large smartphone or a tablet.

 Neither crossover delivers long-distance third-row room for adults, but they're both comfortable for front and rear seat occupants.